Published by Delacorte Press on March 12, 2019

 The strangers are just the beginning.
 Something is stirring in the forest, and when Rhea's and the Witch's paths collide, a truth more treacherous and deadly than either could ever imagine surfaces.
 But how much are they willing to risk to survive?

-I received this ARC in exchange for an honest review.
+I received this book in exchange for an honest review.
 No compensation was given, offered, or taken to alter the opinion forth with.

 After 40% I had to DNF this book.
 I guess I could have forced myself to keep reading but I should at least like a book this far into it.
 As I read it though, I was eager for it to be over.

 There isn’t technically anything wrong with this.
 The premise is interesting and I’m frustrated because I feel like I should at the very least be liking this book if not enjoying it.
 But comparisons like skulls to clouds is a little much for me.
 I found this book a tad hard to follow in some places as well.
 Honestly, this book is kind of weird which isn’t necessarily bad, but it’s not the kind of weird that I personally find appealing.

 Look, this book isn’t bad by any means but it kind of fell flat for me.
 If it sounds good to you, then I say give it a try.